-Children killed in Russian airstrikes in Syria's Idlib province
+Children killed, hospital hit in Russian airstrikes in Syria's Idlib province

 The Russian planes targeted the family’s home in Al-Dar Al-Kabira in the south Idlib province.
 The family had been displaced from the town of Latamneh which was captured by regime forces from the Syrian opposition earlier this year.